daHatta/fem-recipe-page/README.md

 ### Continued development

 These kind of project was nice to solve in order to get used to semantic html and the change of layouts due to the browser width.
 It is important to identify the changes and to build a efficient markup that can be used on all devices.
-This is a lesson which should be practiced regularly.
-Next step should be definitely forms which are important for user interaction.
+This is a lesson which I would
+like to practice regularly.
+Next step might be forms which are important for user interaction.

 ### Useful resources